 Cambridge was the district seat for the Ninety-Six District between 1787 and 1800, when all "overarching Districts" were abolished.
 In 1800, Cambridge was situated in what is present-day Greenwood County.

 Ninety Six was originally a geographical term.
 Traders out of Charles Town thought that this stopping place was 96 miles from the Cherokee town of Keowee in the Blue Ridge foothills.
 Following an ancient path worn by Indians, they packed firearms, blankets, and trinkets into the backcountry and swapped them for deerskins and furs.
 By 1700 or so, this trail, known as the Cherokee Path, was a major commercial artery.
 Over it flowed goods essential to the prosperity of the young colony.

-The region then was a wilderness paradise, with temperate climate, rich soil, vast forests of hardwood, clear-running streams, abundant game.
+The region then was a wilderness paradise, with temperate climate, rich soil, vast forests of hardwood, clear-running streams, and abundant game.
 After the power of the Cherokees was broken in 1761, settlers flooded into the country beyond the Saluda River.
 Ninety Six lay in the middle of this land boom.
 The first settler here was one Robert Gouedy, who opened a store in 1751.
-A veteran of the Cherokee trade, he parlayed that hazardous enterprise into a huge business that rivaled that of some Charleston merchants.
+A veteran of the Cherokee trade, he parlayed that hazardous enterprise into a huge business that rivaled that of some Charlestown merchants.
 He grew grain and tobacco, raised cattle, served as a frontier banker, and sold cloth, shoes, beads, gunpowder, tools, and rum.
 He eventually amassed over 1,500 acres, and at his death in 1775 some 500 persons were in his debt.